takenet/blip-docs/source/includes/en/content-types/text.md

 }
 ```

-For more details, check the especification of [LIME protocol](http://limeprotocol.org/content-types.html#text).
+For more details, check the specification of [LIME protocol](http://limeprotocol.org/content-types.html#text).

 <aside class="notice">
-Note: Some channels may have limit of characters
+Note: Some channels may have a character limit per message.
 </aside>

 #### Channel mapping